74(1) The Law Foundation is continued as a corporation under the name of the Law Foundation of Saskatchewan.

 (d) the number and designations of its employees, other than officers, and the terms and conditions of their employment;

-(e) the remuneration, if any, of its officers and employees; and
+(e) the remuneration, if any, of its officers and, employees and directors; and

-(f) the operation of the Law Foundation Account.
+(f) the operation of the accounts of the foundation.

 (2) Sections 88 to 92 apply, with any necessary modification, to rules of the foundation.